Miro0o/Docs-Notes/CS/🔑 CS_Core/🏎️ Computer Networking/📌 Computer Networking Basics/0x01 Application Layer/Host Access/SSH/SSH.md

 - [SSH port](https://www.ssh.com/ssh/port), and how it got that number

-## Security of SSH and attacks against it
+### Security of SSH and attacks against it
-The SSH protocol is believed to be secure against cryptographic attacks on the network, provided keys and credentials are properly managed.
+The SSH protocol is believed to be **secure against cryptographic attacks on the network**, provided keys and credentials are properly managed.
 However, we do not recommend using `diffie-hellman-group1-sha1` key exchange.
 It uses a 768 bit Diffie-Hellman group, which may be breakable by governments today.
 Larger groups are probably ok.
 Recent OpenSSH versions have disabled this group by default.
 See [sshd_config](https://www.ssh.com/ssh/sshd_config) for configuring what key exchanges to use.

 - [Analysis of BothanSpy and Gyrfalcon - the presumed CIA hacking tools](https://www.ssh.com/ssh/cia-bothanspy-gyrfalcon)
 - [Man-in-the-middle attacks against SSH](https://www.ssh.com/attack/man-in-the-middle)